Who is Mustafa Kemal Ataturk and what did he achieve?

 Winston Churchill also referred to him as “a man of Destiny.”

-One of Mustafa Kemal’s main accomplishments that enabled Turkey to exist as a nation is when he formed a non-expansionist force to defend against the aggression of simultaneous attacks from Allied forces including Greece, Great Britain, Australia, New Zealand, and France, and still he succeeded.
+One of Mustafa Kemal’s main accomplishments that enabled Turkey to exist as a nation is when he formed a non-expansionist force to defend against the aggression of simultaneous attacks on multiple-fronts from Entene Powers including Great Britain, Australia, New Zealand, Italy, Greece, and France to name a few, and yet he still succeeded.

-He also replaced The Ottoman Empire which was crumbling and being partitioned by colonial forces before his eyes.
+He also replaced the strongest remnant of the crumbling Ottoman Empire, being partitioned by colonial forces before his eyes, with a Turkish republic.

 This breakthrough required him to face many oppositions plus change many rules & regulations that were stringent in legal, economic, political, social and cultural fields.